awasicek/jar/README.md

 * Mobile-friendly.
 * Ability to send messages to other users.
 * Change the way that you look at memories that are in a jar.
 A button to show a random memory and another option to see all the memories tiled out and sorted chronologically.
+* Populate the images and memories displayed on a user's personalized home page with that user's own memories and photos.

 ##Technologies/Frameworks
 * Ruby